 - Election and premature dismissal of members of the Board of Directors.

-- Election of auditors.
+- Election of the auditor.

-- Election of members of Arbitral Tribunal.
+- Election of members of the Arbitral Tribunal.

 - Amendments to the Statutes